 - Never click on an embedded link or email!

 - If you think, “maybe this a real request…” Independently look up the organization’s real phone and speak to a representative who can assist you to verify the request.

 - Listen to that voice that says, “That’s odd, why is Fr.
-George texting me?”
+Stephen texting me?”
 I am not!